emanuelespiritowork/PRISTAR-GEOSPEC/README.md

-# PRISTAR-GEOSPEC: PRISma Tools for Analysis in R for GEOcoding and SPECtral Refinement
+# PRISTAR-GEOSPEC: PRISma Tools for Analysis in R for GEOcoding and SPECtral refinement

 PRISTAR-GEOSPEC tool can help you in:
 - reading L0, L1 and L2C PRISMA products;